pytube/pytube/README.md

 The only features I see implementing in the near future are:

-- Allow it to run as a command-line utility.
+- refactor console printing into separate command-line utility.
-- Making it compatible with Python 3.
+- Add nosetests
+- Add Sphinx documentation

 ## Usage Example